INSA-GEI/geiflix/README.md

 #### Launch the Jetson:

-Go to the Jetson catkin workspace, and do not forget to compile it:
+Go to the Jetson catkin workspace

     roscd catkin_ws_jetson

+Do not forget to compile before running and every time a source code has been modified

     catkin_make

-Then you have to launch the *.launch* file in the *camera* folder
+Then you need to launch the *.launch* file in the *camera* folder

-    roslaunch camerausb_cam-cam_tricycle.launch
+    roslaunch camera usb_cam-cam_tricycle.launch

 #### Launch the PC source code

-Go to the PC catkin workspace, and do not forget to compile it:
+Go to the PC catkin workspace

     roscd catkin_ws_pc

+Do not forget to compile before running and every time a source code has been modified

     catkin_make

-Then you will need to launch the following:
+Then you will need to launch the LIDAR SDK to start the LIDAR, then the lidar_detection to use the object detection

     roslaunch rslidar_sdk start.launch
     roslaunch lidar_detection lidar_transfo.launch